ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 Why does CPU idle and wait for peripheral devices?
 Here is an example.
 Suppose that the computer from the 1960s runs programs one by one.
 It reads data from a magnetic tape and prints the results on the printer.
 The OS loads each program and executes its instructions.
 Then it loads the next one, and so on.

 The problem happens when reading data and printing the results.
 The time for reading data on the magnetic tape is huge on the CPU scale.
 This time is enough for the processor to perform many calculations.
 However, it does not do that.
 The reason for that is the currently loaded program occupies all computer resources.
 The same CPU idle happens when printing the results.
-The printer is a slow mechanical device.
+The printer is a slow electromechanical device.

 The CPU idle led OS developers to the concept of [**multiprogramming**](https://en.wikipedia.org/wiki/Computer_multitasking#Multiprogramming).
 This concept implies that OS loads several programs into the computer memory at the same time.
 The first program works as long as all resources it needs are available.
 It stops executing once a required resource is busy.
 Then OS switches to another program.